5 Best Practices to Create Successful Individual Development Plans

 Across industries and around the world, employees and their employers are experiencing a skill set upheaval.
 Game-changing technologies like generative AI are irrevocably altering how people work — in and outside of IT — and organizations are struggling to keep up.

 According to the World Economic Forum, 60% of global organizations face skill gaps today.
-One often underutilized approach to professional development may be able to help close them: individual development plans.
+One often underutilized approach to professional development may be able to help close them: individual development plans or IDP.

 It’s worth noting that an IDP is not the same thing as a performance improvement plan (PIP), which aims to help poor performers get up to speed.
 IDPs, and coaching more broadly, are programs that every employee can benefit from, especially in today’s environment.